Written by Heather Zubiate

 Answer a fool according to his folly, lest he be wise in his own conceit.

 This unfortunate event has inspired me to explore the Trinity teaching in a way to wisely and lovingly get the truth out there.
 Not only because I love the truth, but because I also love those who are lost in clever lies.
 My intent is not to belittle anyone, my intent is to get people to think and search Scripture to see if what they have been taught, is so.
-And so, emotions aside, how you choose to respond to my information dear reader, will simply determine whether or not you are wise, or if you are a fool.
-But if you are a fool who is willing to humble yourself and accept the truth, then you are far better than the insolent pride brand of fool.
+And so, emotions aside, how you choose to respond to my information dear reader, will simply determine whether or not you are willing to see if what I say is so.
 So, are you up to the challenge?
 I truly hope so!

 What Is The Trinity?